martelosaurus/lolm-perfect-good-news/README.md

 # LearningOwningLemonsMarket
-Numerical solutions for Learning by Owning in a Lemons Market
+Numerical solution for perfect good news case in "Learning-by-Owning in a Lemons Market"